 - Use oven-safe ramekins to make individual jam sponges or chocolate puddings.
 Take them from freezer to oven in one swift movement, providing fresh baked desserts for all.

-- If you’re feeling productive make your own microwave meals and store them in these compartmental freezer-safe containers.
+- If you’re feeling productive make your own microwave meals and store them in freezer-safe containers.
 When it comes to consumption time, they’ll seem too easy to be healthy.

 SOME OTHER HANDY FREEZER TIPS